 FAQs on Medicare Coverage and Costs Related to COVID-19 Testing and Treatment

 More than 60 million people ages 65 and older and younger adults with long-term disabilities are covered by Medicare.
-Due to their older age and higher likelihood of having serious medical conditions than younger adults, virtually all Medicare beneficiaries are at greater risk of becoming seriously ill if they are infected with the new coronavirus that causes COVID-19.
-COVID-19 is an infectious respiratory disease, which currently has no cure, although several therapeutics and vaccines have been or are being developed.
+Due to their older age and higher likelihood of having serious medical conditions than younger adults, virtually all Medicare beneficiaries are at greater risk of becoming seriously ill if they are infected with SARS-CoV-2, the coronavirus that causes COVID-19.
+COVID-19 is an infectious disease which currently has no cure, although several therapeutics and vaccines have been or are being developed.
 Diagnosis of COVID-19 is confirmed through testing, and treatment varies based on the severity of illness.
 According to data from the Centers for Medicare & Medicaid Services (CMS), through September 12, 2020, there have been 1.2 million cases of COVID-19 among Medicare beneficiaries and 0.3 million hospitalizations.

 Does Medicare cover testing for COVID-19?

 Yes, testing for COVID-19 is covered under Medicare Part B. Under rules announced on April 30, 2020, an order from a beneficiary’s treating physician is no longer required for COVID-19 testing to be covered under Medicare, which will better enable beneficiaries to use community testing sites, such as drive-through testing at hospital off-site locations.
+Medicare Advantage plans are required to cover all Medicare Part A and Part B services, including COVID-19 testing.
 Medicare will also cover serology tests that can determine whether an individual has been infected with SARS-CoV-2, the virus that causes COVID-19, and developed antibodies to the virus.
-Medicare Advantage plans are required to cover all Medicare Part A and Part B services, including COVID-19 testing.

 How much do Medicare beneficiaries pay for COVID-19 testing?